czue/pegasus-docs/deployment/render.md

 ### Container-based deployment

-It is possible to use Render's docker-based support to deploy Pegasus apps, but it is not recommended because there is no "release" phase, which makes it difficult to set up things like database migraitons.
+It is possible to use Render's docker-based support to deploy Pegasus apps, but it is not recommended because there is no "release" phase, which makes it difficult to set up things like database migrations.

 More details can be found in [this support thread](https://community.render.com/t/release-command-for-db-migrations/247/7).